 I was lucky enough to call it my home for a year, running programs for young people (aged 14-17) who spend ten days with us, beginning with an overnight hike through the stunning Victorian High Country, followed by white-water rafting on the Mitta Mitta River, cross-country skiing, abseiling, and of course, helping out on the farm before hiking back out and returning home.

-So what did I actually learn from it all?
+So what did I actually learn from having no technology for a year?

 1. It’s a Big Adjustment